-- 4.6 In relation to retransmission statutory licences, Screenrights largely deals with Foxtel.
-A new remuneration agreement was in negotiation at the end of the reporting period. - 4.7 A primary transparency factor in dealings with licensees is the availability of usage data, which forms a key part of licence negotiations.
+- 4.5 The educational scheme agreement covering 98% of Australian schools was renewed in 2021 and will expire on 31 December 2024. - 4.6 For the government statutory licence, Screenrights deals with the Department of Infrastructure, Transport, Regional Development and Communications for the Commonwealth and with a collective representative group for the States and Territories.
+New Government Copying agreements to include internet copying have been executed by the State of Victoria, the Australian Capital Territory and Tasmania.
+The remaining States and Territories are in the process of being finalised as at the end of this reporting period. - 4.7 In relation to retransmission statutory licences, Foxtel and Screenrights entered into a new agreement in 2021 which will expire on 31 December 2024.
+In 2021 Screenrights and Hills entered into a 5 year agreement (to October 2026) in relation to Hills' retransmission. - 4.8 A primary transparency factor in dealings with licensees is the availability of usage data, which forms a key part of licence negotiations.
 Screenrights provides all relevant usage data to the licensees.
-This is the same data that Screenrights uses for its distribution purposes. - 4.8 Detailed usage data for each University is provided to Universities Australia (UA) annually as required under the Universities Agreement established in 2018/19.
-The usage data determines the amount of equitable remuneration payable and is provided by UA to all Universities for transparency. - 4.9 A Remuneration Notice is required to be completed by any new licensee under the statutory educational licence.
+This is the same data that Screenrights uses for its distribution purposes. - 4.9 Detailed usage data for each University is provided to Universities Australia (UA) annually as required under the Universities Agreement established in 2018/19.
+The usage data determines the amount of equitable remuneration payable and is provided by UA to all Universities for transparency. - 4.10 A Remuneration Notice is required to be completed by any new licensee under the statutory educational licence.
 The methodology for calculating the amount of equitable remuneration payable by an educational institution is included in the Remuneration Notice.